My first African Hunting Safari, the stories of vast lands and the variety of many animals. In 2019, my friends invited

 From Day 1, it was Hakuna Matata.
 Morning coffee, to scanning the ever-changing landscape for trophies.

-A grand brunch, a good nap, great company, back to surveying the countryside for more trophies on my first hunting safari.
+After a grand brunch, a good nap, and great company, back to surveying the countryside for more trophies on my first hunting safari.

 My firsts African Hunting Safari

-A Bless Buck at 550yards to a Wart Hog at 40yards.
-Sneaking on a trophy Nyala to be busted at 50yards, only to get a bigger one later.
+A Bless Buck at 550yards to a Wart Hog at 40 yards.
+Sneaking on a trophy Nyala only to be busted at 50 yards, only to get a bigger one later.
 Stalking a springbuck to be spooked by pigs that came out of nowhere.

 Wide-open spaces, areas with thousands of termite mounds, rolling hills, brushy valleys, rocky cliffs, and every bush has stickers.

 Nick and his PHs are knowledgeable about every animal and the country; not only are they working hard to find a good trophy, but they are also great teachers.

-I learned a lot, the rich history of South Africa, the different qualities of each animal.
+I learned a lot about the rich history of South Africa, and the different qualities of each animal.